BlockchainAsset/Inherichain/README.md

 5. Now run `ganache-cli` and copy the mnemonic, address, and private key part for later use.
 (Make sure it runs on port 8545 if you intend to run the `truffle test` command).

-6. In a command line, run `truffle migrate --reset`.
+6. In a command line, run `npm run migrate`.

 7. (Optional) If you want, you can run the `truffle test` to see if it passes all tests or not.

-8. To run the frontend part, just use `npm start` and it will start a server in localhost.
+8. To run the frontend part, just use `npm start` (for hosted solutions like Heroku/Netlify, etc) or `npm run local-server` (if running locally) and it will start a server in localhost.

 ## How to Test the Contract